volkswagen/github-app-authentication-action/README.md

 `appId` is the app ID of the GitHub App (see App Settings > General > About)
 `clientId` the client ID of the GitHub App (see App Settings > General > About, e.g. Iv1.*********)
 `privateKey` the private key of the GitHub App
-`clientSecret` the client secret of the GitHub App
 `installationId` the installation id of the GitHub App

 ## Outputs